dvens/flex-seats/README.md

 # Damco Seats
 * Link to the Damco Web Application: [damco.dylanvens.com](http://damco.dylanvens.com)
+* To register an account use the validation code: #damco25

 ## Introduction
 Damco Seats is an application where the employees of Damco can book their desks and are able to book their days to determine if they are at the office or not.

 ## Problem
-Damco has an IT departement in The Hague with a limited o ce space available.
-The partement has two kind of desks:  rst serve basis called  ex desks and some people with a  xed desk.
-People that are travelling far from the o ce  nd out that there are no desks available because of the  rst come  rst serve basis.
-They asked me to build a tool/system that will solve this problem
+Damco has an IT departement in The Hague with a limited office space available.
+The partement has two kind of desks: first serve basis called flex desks and some people with a fixed desk.
+People that are travelling far from the office find out that there are no desks available because of the first come first serve basis.
+They asked me to build a tool/system that will solve this problem.

 ## Before getting started
 It's recommended to have some kind of knowledge of the following things: